 Blood transfusions: They’re a life-saving option in modern healthcare.
 However, the journey to get to that point has crossed 100s of years - and it’s had its challenges.
 One of these challenges is the possible transfer of viruses, bacteria, and parasites from one person (the donor) to others (the recipients).
-Blood diseases (such as those which have been passed on through blood transfusions in the past) can also be transferred through drug use and having multiple sexual partners, giving rise to stigmas about these diseases.
+Blood diseases (such as those which have been passed on through blood transfusions in the past) can also be transferred through drug use and sometimes through sex, giving rise to stigmas about these diseases.

 If you live with hep C, you’ve likely also faced these stigmas.
 My hope is understanding the history of blood transfusions will give you insight, and maybe even a talking point, against the negativity.

 The history of blood transfusions

 We take what we know in healthcare for granted sometimes.
 It's strange to think at one point we didn’t even realize our body circulated, or moved, our blood around.
 But that discovery, plus the development of tools (such as intravenous (IV) syringes) were the beginnings of our ability to do blood transfusions.1 Despite the information and tools, after the first use of blood transfusions, many questions remained:

 "Will blood transfusions work on all sick people?
 How much blood is too much to take, and/or too much to give?
 Can people be given blood transfusions from animals?
 Or does it have to be person to person?
 Will the transfusion be direct or will the blood need stored (and how?)?"
 And so on...

 Some of the first documented blood transfusions were in the 1600s.
 During this experimental time, transfusions were done animal to animal or animal to person.
 Some transfusions worked, but many did not (imagine someone’s body trying to use the blood of a lamb!).
 Some of these first transfusions were so unsuccessful that they created controversy and were eventually banned in some places.1,2